 doesn't all look like this.2

-The photos shows a very good example of design which has no regard at all for social safety.
-It's not a very inviting place to be in the daytime, and many people wouldn't want to ride here in the dark.
-This looks like a mugger's alley.
+The photo shows an example of design with no regard at all for social safety.
+It's not a very inviting place to be in the daytime, and very many people would avoid this in the dark.
+It looks like a mugger's alley and will not attract the average person to cycle.

 The plan's discussion about the "bikeways" includes a bit of history.
 While only 334 miles exist now, the 1977 plan actually promised 600 miles, and the 1996 plan promised 742 miles.
-What happened to the other 408 miles which ought to exist by now ?
-While it is true that the new plan "exceeds its predecessors substantially in its commitment to bikeways", can we have any confidence that this plan will be followed any more than the previous ones were ?
+Previous plans were not even half implemented: 408 out of 742 miles of the "bikeway network" that should exist by now simply does not exist.
+While it is true that the new plan "exceeds its predecessors substantially in its commitment to bikeways", can we have any confidence that this plan will be followed any more closely than the previous ones were ?

-Sadly, the time-scales have a lot to do with this.
-On page 107 the plan says that the extra 1350 miles of "bikeway", and just 90 miles of separate "green paths", are to be built over the next 35 years.
+Sadly, the time-scales allocated make this almost inevitable.
+On page 107 the plan says that the extra 1350 miles of "bikeway", and 90 miles of separate "green paths", are to be built over the next 35 years.
+Yes, 35 years.
 Now that's a long term plan !
-If it all goes to plan, Los Angeles residents will in 35 years time be able to claim to have built an average of 2.5 miles per year of extra "green path", or perhaps 39 miles per year of on-road tweaks.
+If it all goes to plan, and this network actually gets built, then Los Angeles will in 35 years time be able to claim to have built an average of 2.5 miles per year of extra "green path", or perhaps 39 miles per year of on-road paint and other tweaks.
 This really is not impressive at all.
-This policy document leaves all the decisions for future office holders.
-Most people involved now will be retired before anyone asks them to answer for what they've done, or perhaps more likely, what they've not done.
+This policy document leaves all the decisions for future office holders, who may or may not go through with the plan.
+History tells us that they likely won't build more than half of what is planned.
+Luckily for those who made this lack-lustre plan, setting such a long term target means that most people involved now will be retired before anyone asks them to answer for what they've done, or perhaps more likely, what they've not done.

-The Netherlands, which remember only has a population slightly larger than the urban area of Los Angeles, now has 29000 km of high quality completely separate cycle path.
+The Netherlands, which remember only has a population slightly larger than the urban area of Los Angeles, now has 35000 km of high quality completely separate cycle path.
 In addition there is an unknown length of lesser quality touristic separated paths, 5000 km of on road cycle lane and many thousands of kilometres of road which have been prioritized for bikes.
 Infrastructure here is being built at a rate many times higher than that in Los Angeles, and what is being built is to a much higher standard.
+Los Angeles can only continue to fall behind if it makes plans like this.

-By way of contrast, there are literally millions of cycle parking spaces in the Netherlands.
+By way of contrast, and bear in mind that this is for a very similar population to Los Angeles, there are literally millions of cycle parking spaces in the Netherlands.
 Over 300000 cycle parking spaces for bikes have been provided at railway stations alone, and this figure grows by 25000 per year.
 To keep up current growth rates in cycling, Groningen, a city with one twentieth of the population of LA is currently adding 500 spaces each year to just one of its cycle-parks.
 Residential properties in the Netherlands must provide an area for secure bike parking which is 6.5% of the floor area of the home. i.e. Enough space for the family's bikes to be stored in safety.

 This is a fundamental error.
 To build down for inexperienced cyclists is a waste of time.
 Good cycling infrastructure suits all types of cyclists.
 Infrastructure which isn't good enough for the experienced to use for efficient journeys without problems definitely is not good enough for the inexperienced to use either.
 This is doubly ridiculous when there clearly isn't enough of a budget to build one good network, let alone three.